mattguev/cool-runnings/README.md

 3. Generating the straightest possible route to avoid overwhelming runners with constant directional changes.

 ## Datasets and Engineering
 Building these features required the use of map data in Python via the OpenStreetMaps API, in addition to the NetworkX and OSMnx libraries to represent that data as a graph.
-This graph of UBC (my chosen location) has a circle for each location marker (vertex) and a line for each path (node).
+This graph of UBC (my chosen location) has a circle for each location marker (vertex) and a line for each path (node) connecting those locations.
+The particular figure below is colored by elevation.

 ![](https://github.com/mattguev/cool-runnings/blob/main/ubc_map_elevation.png?raw=true)